Marlow-Navigation/argo-local-stack/README.md

 ```

 Each service has its own env file (`phoebe-<module>.env`).
 Edit those to configure DB schemas, Kafka topics, SSO endpoints, etc.

-### Jaeger (tracing)

-Jaeger is behind a profile and won't start unless you explicitly enable it:

 ```bash
 docker compose --profile tracing up -d jaeger